c4elme/information-security-notebook/web-development/laravel-installation-to-c9.md

 4. Now run the composer install command to install the dependencies of the laravel application

-5. If problems occured, make sure that the php5.6 is enabled
+5. If problems occured, make sure that the php5.6 is enabled, run the following commands

    1. ```
       sudo add-apt-repository ppa:ondrej/php